Seeing Venus with a telescope is not at all tricky.

 The planet has no moons and, although it is bright and nearby, there are no features to see in its cloud cover and no surface features to glimpse through the clouds.

-The one thing we do have is the crescent phasing.
+The one thing we do have is crescent phasing.

 The picture below gives a sense of what Venus looks like through a telescope.

-The one thing we can observe and track is the changing phases as this morning/evening star orbits around the sun inside our own path.
+The one thing we can observe and track is its changing phase as Venus orbits around the Sun inside our own planet’s path.